 Erden is one of the leading ocean rowers in the world today.
 He holds 15 Guinness World Records, he is the recipient of the 2013 Citation of Merit from the prestigious Explorers Club and one of the 2013 Adventurers of the Year – “Nine individuals changing the face of global adventure” by the Outside Magazine.
 He is already listed in the 2009, 2012, 2014, 2017 and 2018 Guinness books of World Records.

 Media, Marketing and Photography Officer – Ellen Hoke

 Ellen Hoke is an avid big boat racer and sailing photographer.
-She has traveled the world to photograph sailing events such as the America’s Cup World Series and the America’s Cup, various stops along the Volvo Ocean Race, numerous sailing world championships and local club racing around the San Francisco Bay.
+She has travelled the world to photograph sailing events such as the America’s Cup World Series and the America’s Cup, various stops along the Volvo Ocean Race, numerous sailing world championships and local club racing around the San Francisco Bay.
 Her photos have been published from local magazines in her home in San Francisco to national and daily publications to international sailing magazines.
 Her images from the inaugural Great Pacific Race in 2014 were published around the globe and are featured in the 2016 Guinness Book of World Records with the listing of records set by that race.
 Over the years, she has also developed her writing skills through social media, marketing and public relations.
 Her articles can quite often be found along side of her photography.
 But the biggest lesson she has learned is that in photography, equipment, as well as size, really matters.

 New Ocean Wave run a number of other ocean rowing events around the world as well as providing specialist consultancy services to people with a passion for adventure.
 We also operate the NOMAN – Barcelona to Ibiza race and can provide everything from weather routing services and specialist equipment to support vessels and logistics for independent rowers around the world.